|Date of Birth||17 February 1950 , Jacksonville, Florida, USA|

 Spurred on by hit singles like "Train Train", "Highway Song" and "Fly Away", Blackfoot has sold five million records throughout their career.
 In the early 1990s Rickey finally decided to break up the band he'd started and thought about pursuing his other career goals, including acting.
 However, Lynyrd Skynyrd founder Gary Rossington phoned Rickey and invited him to rejoin the band, this time in the pivotal role of lead guitarist and as one of the primary songwriters, and this was something Rickey could never turn down.
 Since his rejoining the band in 1996, Lynyrd Skynyrd has been enjoying a major resurrection, and to date the band has sold almost 40 million albums worldwide.

-In 2000, Rickey saw the new millennium as time for some new challenges and he decided that he wanted to pursue the acting career he'd always dreamed of, and began studying and reading for parts.
-William Shatner cast him in his first role, the recently released "Groom Lake".
-Since then he has appeared on TV, in another yet-to-be released film, and in print ads and radio commercials.
+In 2000 Rickey saw the new millennium as time for some new challenges and decided that he wanted to pursue the acting career he'd always dreamed of.
+He began studying and reading for parts.
+William Shatner cast Rickey in his first role, in Groom Lake (2002).
+Since then he has appeared on TV, in another film that has yet to be released and in print ads and radio commercials.